 Favoritism sucks, unless you are the one getting it.
 But even then it can be bad as others will be jealous of you and mean to you because of it.
 After all look what happened to Joseph.

 Knowing who is the favorite or the golden child often drives children to rebel or do all kinds of things to hurt their parents or beloved sibling because they are so angry.
-I mean its hard not to sympathyize with the way they were treated and undrestand why they end up doing such horrible things.
-Look at King Lear.
-I don’t feel bad for Goneril or Regan but empathize with Edmond.
-I mean after constantly being told you are onthing more than an accident and worthless because you are not legitimate would make nearly anyone power mad and crazy.
-I mean once again look at what Joseph’s brother’s did.
+I mean its hard not to sympathize with the way they were treated and understand why they end up doing such horrible things.
+I mean look at King Lear.
+I don’t feel bad for Goneril or Regan but empathize with Edmund.
+I mean after constantly being told you are nothing more than an accident and worthless because you are not legitimate, would make nearly anyone power mad and crazy.

-Anyways in P&P parental favortism is loud and clear in your face.
-For Mrs. Bennet just adores Lydia (probably because Lydia is exactly like her) with Jane being her second favorite as in Mrs. Bennet’s eyes she is the prettiest of all the Bennet girls.
+In Pride and Prejudice, parental favoritism is loud and clear and in your face.
+Mrs. Bennet just adores Lydia (probably because Lydia is exactly like her) with Jane being her second favorite as in Mrs. Bennet’s eyes she is the prettiest of all the Bennet girls.

 “I am sure she [Elizabeth] is not half as handsome as Jane, nor half so good-humored as Lydia.” (pg.
 4)

 Mr Bennet too has his favorite, and like Mrs. Bennet has no qualms saying who it is:

 “They are all silly and ignorant like others girls; but Lizzie has something more of a quickness than her sisters.” (pg.
 4)